Welcome to Dawlish College.

 At Dawlish College you spend two years studying for GCSEs and so option choices are made by you in Year 9 ready to begin in Year 10.
 This is a significant advantage for you as you are able to focus on the subjects that you are interested in and will have the time to fully develop your skills, knowledge and understanding prior to sitting your GCSE exams at the end of Year 11.

 However, we also understand that selecting your options could be the first major decision that you have made.
 We therefore support you in a wide variety of ways from mentoring and advice in tutor time, options assemblies, an options evening and one-one advice from our Raising Achievement Team if required.

 Our goal is to balance your needs and desires with your long-term best interests.
 There are several pathways through GCSEs and onto further education.
-All students will study for GCSEs in English Language, English Literature, Maths and Science.
+All students will study for GCSEs in English Language, English Literature, Maths, Religious Studies and Science.
 All students take PE as a core (non-examined) subject.
 You will then be guided towards one or more of the following pathways:

 • PATHWAY 1- students follow separate science and choose 3 further options.
 It is advised that one of these is from humanities and or a language.
 If choosing a language and a humanity, this will also qualify as an EBacc qualification.

 • PATHWAY 2- The English Baccalaureate (or EBacc) pathway allows students to choose 4 options which must include one humanity and one language.

 • PATHWAY 3- This pathway is similar to pathway 2 where students can choose 4 options but must include at least one humanity or language.